Tyru5/1EdTech-LTI-1-3/README.md

 ## General Overview
-![Assignment and Grade Services Overview](assets/GradebookServicesOverview.png) *Assignment and Grade Services Overview -- taken from the offical 1EdTech AGS Specification*
+![Assignment and Grade Services Overview](assets/GradebookServicesOverview.png) *Assignment and Grade Services Overview -- taken from the official 1EdTech AGS Specification*

 ## Usage
-The LTI 1.3 Core Specification won't be covered here, however, it would good to familiarize yourself with the [specification](https://www.imsglobal.org/spec/lti/v1p3) before utilizing this package.
+The LTI 1.3 Core Specification won't be covered here, however, it would be good to familiarize yourself with the [specification](https://www.imsglobal.org/spec/lti/v1p3) before utilizing this package.
 It would give you a core understanding behind the design choices and implementation differences from LTI 1.1.

 The same is true for the LTI Advantage Assignment Grading Services (AGS) specification.
-I highly advise and recommend becomming familiar with the new [specficiation](https://www.imsglobal.org/spec/lti-ags/v2p0/).
-An official migration guide is provided by 1EdTech, which couuld be found [here](https://www.imsglobal.org/spec/lti/v1p3/migr#migrating-from-basic-outcome-to-assignment-and-grade-services-2-0).
+I highly advise and recommend becoming familiar with the new [specificiation](https://www.imsglobal.org/spec/lti-ags/v2p0/).
+An official migration guide is provided by 1EdTech, which could be found [here](https://www.imsglobal.org/spec/lti/v1p3/migr#migrating-from-basic-outcome-to-assignment-and-grade-services-2-0).
-It briefly discusses how to migration from the `Basic Outcome Service` to the new `Assignment Grading Services 2.0` (which is a part of the core LTI Advantage Services).
+It briefly discusses the migration from the `Basic Outcome Service` to the new `Assignment Grading Services 2.0` (which is a part of the core LTI Advantage Services).

 An important thing to note -- this library doesn't help you manage anything in relation to creating your public/private RSA keys.
 You will have to handle that on your own.
-More information could be found in the offical [1EdTech Security Framework](https://www.imsglobal.org/spec/security/v1p0/).
+More information could be found in the official [1EdTech Security Framework](https://www.imsglobal.org/spec/security/v1p0/).

 ```javascript
 import AGS from 'lti-1p3-ags';